Perrishnikov/covidBrown/README.md

 * fixed scroll/touching of bars on mobile
 * Stats - total cases
 * Stats - highest single day
+* dates are more easily connected to a bar

 ## v1.3.1
 * increased size of touch events for fingers